CUQI-DTU/CUQIpy/docs/user/getting_started.rst

 Anaconda comes with many useful python libraries pre-installed and makes it easy to run CUQIpy code via the jupyter notebook app.
-In addition, CUQIpy plugins often require 3rd party libraries that can most easily be installed through anaconda.
+In addition, CUQIpy plugins often require 3rd party libraries that can most easily be installed through anaconda. |Miniconda| is a lightweight alternative to Anaconda if storage is a concern.

+.. |Miniconda| raw:: html

+   <a href="https://docs.anaconda.com/miniconda/miniconda-install/" target="_blank">Miniconda</a>

 .. _install:

 Installation
 ------------

 Before installing CUQIpy, We highly recommend creating a new Python environment using conda.
 This will ensure that CUQIpy's dependencies do not interfere with other Python packages you may have installed.
-Additinally, we also install pip in the environment.
+Here we choose `cuqipy` as the environment's name and also install pip in it.

 .. code-block:: sh

-   conda create -n cuqipy-env pip
+   conda create -n cuqipy pip

 Activate the environment:

 .. code-block:: sh

-   conda activate cuqipy-env
+   conda activate cuqipy

 Then install CUQIpy and all its dependencies: